VainlyStrain/Vaile/README.md

 - [x] the programming language: Vaile is fully ported to Python3
 - [x] the interface: Vaile presents a new, Metasploit-like console interface
 - [x] Parallelisation: Vaile uses multiprocessing to speed up attacks
+- [x] An alternative CLI interface for faster interaction with one specific module
+- [x] Anonymity: Attacking through Tor is possible (not yet everywhere)
 - [x] Module Completion: Some modules have been feature-extended (e.g. more evasion, supporting more than 1 query parameter)
 - [x] Some new modules: arpscan